buildnote/buildnote-examples-dart-cli-only/README.md

 Example use of buildnote in dart project.

-The build collects test results and workflow data (via GitHub API) using CLI only, and submits to buildnote.
+The build collects test results and workflow data (via GitHub API) using CLI only.

 This example uses:
 - Buildnote config (`buildnote.json`)